ShipEngine/connect-website/reference/methods/cancel-pickups.md

     - name: metadata
       type: object
       required: false
-      description: Custom data about this pickup that will be persisted by the ShipEngine Integration Platform.
+      description: Custom data about this pickup that will be persisted by ShipEngine Connect.
 Must be JSON serializable.
 ---
 Examples
 ----------------